-In 1789, George Washington became president, the French Revolution reached a watershed with the storming of the Bastille, and Scotland, the mother country of Alexander Robertson, was in the midst of an intellectual enlightenment.
-This moment signaled a turn in European intellectual history toward the prioritization of critical reasoning, scientific thought and the idea of the humanities as a path to a stronger more egalitarian democracy.
+In 1789 George Washington became president, the French Revolution reached a watershed with the storming of the Bastille and Scotland, the mother country of Alexander Robertson, was in the midst of intellectual enlightenment.
+This moment signaled a turn in European intellectual history toward the prioritization of critical reasoning, scientific thought and the humanities as a path to a stronger, more egalitarian democracy.

-ARS takes pride in teaching the same critical reasoning, scientific and language skills that have long been associated with this democratic value.
-Today, the progressive, humanist spirit of late 18th century Scotland emerges as a vital impetus to those who shape and will go onto shape modern American society in the future.
-I strongly believe a child who learns ethical values, and the ability to listen and reason well in their early education is best positioned to become one of these future leaders.
+Located in the heart of the Upper West Side of Manhattan, ARS takes pride in teaching the same critical reasoning, scientific and language skills that have long been associated with democracy.
+I strongly believe that children who learn ethical values, along with the ability to listen and reason well in their early years, are best positioned to become future leaders.

-At ARS we believe in creating environments for young students that balance structure and independence – a balance that allows each child to express themselves in as many ways as possible.
+At ARS we create environments for young students that balance structure and independence so that they can express themselves in as many ways as possible.
 Our dedicated teachers foster students’ individual learning styles so they remain curious, confident learners and develop into effective, innovative thinkers.
-As such, our students learn that asking the right questions is just as important as knowing the answers.
-Together, we work towards a school in which learning and teaching are enjoyable, rewarding and affirming.
+Our students learn that asking the right question is just as important as knowing the answer.
+The result is a school where both learning and teaching are enjoyable, rewarding and affirming.